Protoria-Studios/wildflower/README.md

 # wildflower

-script for fast video-to-image-sequence for photogrammetry pipelines. used in a variety of projects including video games, assets, etc.
+Script for fast video-to-image-sequence for photogrammetry pipelines.
+Used in a variety of projects including video games, assets, etc. Also for marketing media assets.

 ![img](blender_oJzvps2R04.gif)